 Is marijuana in Massachusetts legal for medical or recreational use?

-Both medical and recreational marijuana are legal in Massachusetts.
-Medical marijuana passed in 2012 and went into effect in 2013 so qualifying patients 18 years of age or older can purchase and use medical marijuana from several dispensaries throughout the state.
+Yes, both medical and recreational marijuana are legal in Massachusetts.
+Medical marijuana passed in 2012 and went into effect in 2013.
+Qualifying patients 18 years of age or older can purchase and use medical marijuana from several dispensaries throughout the state.

-With Question 4 passing in the November 2016 elections, recreational cannabis was legalized across the state.
-However, dispensaries did not officially open their doors to the public until November 20, 2018.
-Adults 21 years of age and older are now legally allowed to purchase cannabis from state-licensed dispensaries and possess up to one ounce of marijuana (or 5 grams of concentrate) outside of their residence and up to 10 ounces of marijuana inside their residence, so long as it is in a locked container away from public view.
+Question 4 passed in the November 2016 elections, legalizing recreational cannabis across the state.
+However, dispensaries opened in November of 2018.
+Adults 21 years of age and older are legally allowed to purchase cannabis from state-licensed dispensaries and possess up to one ounce of marijuana (or 5 grams of concentrate) outside of their residence.
+Up to 10 ounces of marijuana can be stored inside their residence, so long as it is in a locked container away from public view.

 How much marijuana can I possess in Massachusetts?

-Registered medical marijuana patients are legally allowed to possess up to 10 ounces every 60 days or more if a physician deems it necessary.
+Registered medical marijuana patients are legally allowed to possess up to 10 ounces every 60 days (or more if their recommending physician deems it necessary).
 Thanks to the newly passed Question 4, any adult 21 years of age or older is legally allowed to possess up to one ounce of cannabis or 5 grams of concentrate outside of their residence and and up to 10 ounces of marijuana inside of their residence.

 How do I qualify as a medical marijuana patient?

 A patient must obtain a written certification from a physician for a debilitating medical condition.
 The law